about pass the feather

 onkwehonwe | haudenosaunee | kanienkéha’ka | wakhskare:wake

-This business is on the Kanienkéha’ka (Mohawk) territory of Akwesasne and Kenhtè:ke (Tyendinaga) and all work is created by Iehstoseranón:nha, wakhskare:wake (Bear Clan) of Akwesasne.
+This business is on the Kanienkéha’ka (Mohawk) territories of Akwesasne and Kenhtè:ke (Tyendinaga) and all work is created by Iehstoseranón:nha, wakhskare:wake (Bear Clan) of Akwesasne.

 This is a unique and traditional Haudenosaunee led business specializing in bundling services of sacred feathers.
 Dawn is also a writer and creator of land and matrilineal inspired graphic design, photography and websites.